smashdevcode/smashdevcode.github.io/_posts/2023-12-15-GitHub-Pull-Requests-and-Issues-VS-Code-Extension.md

 ## Using the Extension

-After installing the extension, you'll see a new icon in your Activity Bar (the left sidebar within VS Code).
+You'll see a new icon in your Activity Bar (the left sidebar within VS Code).
 Clicking on this icon will open the Pull Requests and Issues tab.

 ![GitHub Pull Requests and Issues Activity Bar Icon](/images/github-pull-requests-and-issues-vs-code-extension/github-pr-vs-code-extension1.png)